Swans and Geese: Wagner's Wildfowl in his Opera Parsifal

 he mention of geese is a subtle reference to Wagner's medieval sources.
 It is well-known that Wagner first encountered the story about the young fool who stumbles upon the Grail Castle in a poem by Wolfram von Eschenbach.
 Wolfram's primary source was an unfinished poem by Chrétien de Troyes, Perceval or The Story of the Grail.

-deserted.
+castle, now deserted.
 He bangs on doors and shouts, but nobody appears.
 Then he goes out into the courtyard, and finds his horse saddled, his lance and shield leaning against the wall.
-As he rides out through the
+As he rides out

 uch later, in Parzival's wanderings, he comes across a goose that has been wounded by King Arthur's falcon.
 Three drops of blood fall on the snow; the red on white reminds Parzival of his distant wife, Condwiramurs.
 In contemplation of the blood on the snow, he falls into a trance.

 Here is the episode of the swan in Wagner's Prose Draft: